Fighting between Israel and Hamas rages in Gaza's second-largest city, blocking aid from population

-RAFAH, Gaza Strip (AP) — Israeli troops battled Hamas militants Wednesday in the center of the Gaza Strip's second-largest city, the military said, pressing a ground offensive that has sent tens of thousands of Palestinians fleeing to the territory's southernmost edge and prevented aid groups from delivering food, water and other supplies.
+RAFAH, Gaza Strip (AP) — Israeli troops battled Hamas militants Wednesday in the center of the Gaza Strip's second-largest city, the military said.
+The ground offensive has sent tens of thousands of Palestinians fleeing to the territory's southernmost edge and prevented aid groups from delivering food, water and other supplies.

 But in the south, the areas where Palestinians can seek safety are rapidly shrinking.
 Ahead of the assault, Israel urged residents to evacuate Khan Younis, the childhood home of two top Hamas leaders.
 But much of the city's population remains in place, along with large numbers who were displaced from northern Gaza and are unable to leave or wary of fleeing to the disastrously overcrowded far south.

+Late Wednesday, U.N.
+Secretary-General Antonio Guterres used a rarely exercised power to warn the Security Council of an impending "humanitarian catastrophe" in Gaza and urged members to demand a cease-fire.
+He invoked Article 99 of the U.N.
+Charter, a step no U.N. chief has taken in half a century, which says the secretary-general may inform the council of matters believed to threaten international peace and security.

+Israel accused the U.N. chief of “a new moral low” and “bias against Israel.”
+The United States signaled it would not support Security Council action.

-“Palestinians in Gaza are living in utter, deepening horror,” U.N.
-High Commissioner for Human Rights Volker Türk said at a news conference in Geneva.
-“My humanitarian colleagues have described the situation as apocalyptic.”
+Earlier Wednesday, U.N.
+High Commissioner for Human Rights Volker Türk said, “Palestinians in Gaza are living in utter, deepening horror."
+Speaking at a news conference in Geneva, he said that “my humanitarian colleagues have described the situation as apocalyptic.”

 Israel's campaign has killed more than 16,200 people in Gaza — most of them women and children — and wounded more than 42,000, the territory's Health Ministry said late Tuesday.
 The agency has said many are also trapped under rubble.
 The ministry does not differentiate between civilian and combatant deaths.

 Israel has vowed to fight on, saying it can no longer accept Hamas rule or the group's military presence in Gaza after the Oct.
 7 attack that triggered the war.
-Hamas and other militants killed about 1,200 people, mostly civilians, and took captive some 240 men, women and children in that attack.
+Hamas and other militants killed about 1,200 people, mostly civilians, and took captive some 240 people in that attack.

-An estimated 138 hostages remain in Gaza after more than 100 were freed during a cease-fire last week.
+An estimated 138 hostages remain in Gaza after more than 100 were freed during a cease-fire in late November.
 Their plight and accounts of rape and other atrocities committed during the rampage have deepened Israel's outrage and further galvanized support for the war.

 URBAN WARFARE NORTH AND SOUTH

-Note: This story was first published on December 7, 2023.
-It was updated on December 7, 2023 to correct the number of Israeli soldiers killed during the ground offensive in Gaza, according to the military.
-It is 87, not 88.